 Additional Services will only be implemented or delivered at ETF’s request.
 Their inclusion in the Contract is not a guarantee, either stated or implied, of the demand for the services.
 ETF is not obligated to implement or utilize any of the Additional Services.

-Proposers shall list the cost of all proposed Additional Services in the section titled “Additional Services” in Appendix I – Cost Proposal.
+Proposers shall list the cost of all proposed Additional Services in the section titled “Additional Services” in FORM I – Cost Proposal.
 Costs associated with the requirements of this RFP may not be included in the Additional Services sections of FORM I.

 Throughout the term of the Contract, ETF retains full control and flexibility with regard to the types, quantities, and timing of any Additional Service.
 Additional Services provided on the Cost Proposal may not be dependent on implementation or delivery of any Service in this RFP.